intelligent-agent/Recore/README.md

 Repository for Recore 3D printer control board

 ## What is in here?
-- Schematics
+- Schematics for Recore etc.
-- 3D models of the board
+- 3D models of Recore
 - Device tree sources
 - Special binaries for booting the board in FEL mode
-- Calibration and testing data from the manufacturing process.
+- Calibration and testing data from the manufacturing process

 ## Note about binaries
 There are binaries for booting the board in FEL mode with a